-In order help the managed care organizations (MCOs) understand all the services a beneficiary needs and is receiving, the provider should enclose the Behavior Treatment Plan and a copy of the child's individualized educational plan (IEP), if accessible.
-If the provider does not enclose the IEP, the provider must explain why he or she is unable to furnish a copy of the IEP.
+In order to help the managed care organizations (MCOs) understand all the services a beneficiary needs and is receiving, the provider shall enclose the Behavior Treatment Plan and a copy of the child's individualized educational plan (IEP), if accessible.
+If the provider does not enclose the IEP, the provider must explain why they are unable to furnish a copy of the IEP.

-A behavior treatment plan calling for services to be delivered in a school setting will not be approved until an IEP is provided to the beneficiary's MCO.
-ABA therapy recommended in an IEP and delivered by the Local Education Authority is eligible for reimbursement from Louisiana Medicaid, provided all other conditions for coverage of ABA therapy are met (e.g., the service is medically necessary).
+A behavior treatment plan that requires services to be delivered in a school setting will not be approved until an IEP is provided to the beneficiary's MCO.
+Applied Behavior Analysis (ABA) therapy recommended in an IEP and delivered by the Local Education Authority is eligible for reimbursement from Louisiana Medicaid, provided all other conditions for coverage of ABA therapy are met (e.g., the service is medically necessary).